filmeu

 Syllabus

-S1: Class and Social Status.
+S1: Class and social status.
 The problem of social, economic, professional, cultural, political/ideological, symbolic, ethnic, religious, lifestyle, gender, family, social exclusion, urban and rural exclusions and inequalities; S2: Power and power relations in groups, organizations, professions (associations and orders), companies, unions, parties, NGOs, institutions (civil, military, religious) and elites; S3: The structural-functional and (neo)liberal theory of social stratification; S4: The (neo)Marxist theory of social classes; S5: The (neo)Weberian theory of social classes; S6: Lifestyles as external signs of class; S7: Class identity and preconditions for collective action; S8: Studies on social classes in Portugal.
 Social change and the analysis of inequalities that fall into different specialized areas of sociology.

 • Objectives